1. Home

 My electric bill is $290/mo

-• Solar Lease: You pay a flat monthly fee to lease your solar equipment, and you get to use the electricity those panels generate.
+• Solar lease: You pay a flat monthly fee to lease your solar equipment, and you get to use the electricity those panels generate.

-• Power Purchasing Agreement: You pay a flat rate per kWh for the power generated by solar equipment on your roof, so you only pay for the electricity you use.
+• Power purchasing agreement: You pay a flat rate per kWh for the power generated by solar equipment on your roof, so you only pay for the electricity you use.

-Important Facts About Solar Lease and PPA Options
+Important Facts About Solar Leases and PPAs

 When you purchase solar panels via cash or loan, you will eventually pay off the system.
-Once your system is paid off, all of the savings after that point are yours to keep.
+Once your system is paid off, all the savings after that point are yours to keep.

-With a solar lease or PPA, you are still paying someone else for electricity, you’re just paying the third-party owner instead of the utility company.
+With a solar lease or PPA, you are still paying someone else for electricity.
+You’re just paying the third-party owner instead of the utility company.
 You’re renting the equipment and paying for the electricity, even though the panels on your roof are connected to the house you own.

 See how much you can save by going solar with Palmetto